Gasimov brothers: Activity

-The Gasimov brothers, who carried out the orders of many millionaires, can be said to have been the contractors for the construction of most of Musa Nagiyev's houses.
-Only in 1908–1910, they were engaged in the construction of Nagiyev's 7 tenement houses and mansions.
+The Gasimov brothers, who carried out the orders of many millionaires, can be said to have been the contractors for the construction of most of Musa Naghiyev's houses.
+Only in 1908–1910, they were engaged in the construction of Naghiyev's 7 tenement houses and mansions.
 Along with the construction of these edifices, they built a house for themselves opposite the Baku Technical School.
 One of the largest stores of building materials in Baku, owned by the brothers, functioned on the first floor of the building.
 The upper floors of it were rented out.

 The Gasimov brothers, who were involved in charity activities, also assisted in the construction of the Baku Real School, from 1900 to 1904.
 The reason for such a long time was that the City Duma did not have enough funds to finance a large-scale project.
 Large Baku industrialists joined the construction, investing their money in it.
 Their contractors were the Gasimov brothers.
 When the school building was almost ready, the brothers, at their own expense, covered all three floors with magnificent oak parquet.

-After the occupation of Azerbaijan by the Red Army, the property of the Kasumov brothers was confiscated, and they themselves were put under arrest.
+After the occupation of Azerbaijan by the Red Army, the property of the Gasimov brothers was confiscated, and they themselves were put under arrest.
 However, a few days later they were released.
-Later, Haji Kasumov worked as a foreman at Azneft, under his leadership many houses were built, including the dwelling house of the State Bank employees.
+Later, Haji Gasimov worked as a foreman at Azneft, under his leadership many houses were built, including the dwelling house of the State Bank employees.
 Ali Gasimov supervised the construction of the Barda-Khankendi road.
 During the new economic policy years, the brothers opened a small tome plant.

 Houses built by brothers

-The Kasumov brothers were involved in the construction of the most of the houses of Musa Nagiyev, who owned about 100 buildings in Baku, as well as the main monumental buildings of the capital.
-According to Fuad Akhundov, the contracting office of the Kasumov brothers participated in the construction of all houses on the current streets of Istiglaliyyat, and 28 May.
+The Gasimov brothers were involved in the construction of most of the houses of Musa Naghiyev, who owned about 100 buildings in Baku, as well as the main monumental buildings of the capital.
+According to Fuad Akhundov, the contracting office of the Gasimov brothers participated in the construction of all houses on the current streets of Istiglaliyyat, and 28 May.
 The list of main buildings built in Baku: